defi-wonderland/canon-guard-docs/docs/intro.md

 ![](../static/img/diagrams/emergency.png)

-Here’s how it feels with guardrails:
+As a summary, what changes here is:

 - Approvals are onchain, where everyone can see them.
 - Payloads are immutable once queued, so what you simulate is what will run.
 - Time does a lot of the security work: short delays for pre‑approved, long delays for everything else.
 - When in doubt, you can always spend a Safe nonce with a no‑op to clear stale signatures.

 Canon Guard makes the default path safer without slowing the happy path.
-You keep your Safe.
-You keep your muscle memory.
-You just lose the blind spots.

 Next, we’ll get technical: components, timelocks, hubs vs builders, emergency controls.
 For now, remember: actions are addresses, approvals are onchain, time is your ally.